WebDevStudios/puppeteer-screenshots/README.md

 ## 💻 Usage

-1. Edit the list of pages you want to take screenshots of in `src/config.js`.
-When you're finished, save the file.
+Before getting started, you'll need create a list of webpages that you want Puppeteer to take screenshots of.

+1. Open `src/config.js`
+2. Edit the list giving each object a name and url.
+(Add as many items as you want!)

 ```js
 // src/config.js